 OBU Students, Faculty to Cover Six Continents This Summer

-Oklahoma Baptist University students and faculty will work in six continents, 30 countries, and 12 states this summer for ministry and service opportunities, announced Odus Compton, OBU director of religious activities, May 2.
+Oklahoma Baptist University students and faculty will work in six continents, as they travel to 30 countries, and 25 states this summer for ministry and service opportunities, announced Odus Compton, OBU director of religious activities, May 3.

-With the theme "Obedience is the objective, suffering is expected, His glory our reward," more than 225 members of the OBU community were commissioned to serve in areas throughout the world during OBU's Summer Service Corps Recognition Chapel program Wednesday morning.
+More than 230 members of the OBU community were commissioned to serve in areas throughout the world during OBU's Summer Service Corps Recognition Chapel program Wednesday morning.

-OBU students, faculty and staff will serve in a variety of ministries in North America, South America, Asia, Africa, Europe and Australia.
+The students, faculty and staff will serve in a variety of roles in North America, South America, Asia, Africa, Europe and Australia.

-Fifteen OBU students and two faculty members will teach English at a university in northwest China.
-This marks OBU's 15th year of participation in the international program.
+Thirteen OBU students and two faculty members will teach English at a university in northwest China.
+This marks OBU's 14th year of participation in the international program.

 Many of the students serving in North America will work as counselors at Christian summer youth camps and as church interns.